-The Antimicrobial Expert Advisory Group provides a source of expertise on antimicrobial stewardship, resistance, infection prevention and management and related issues which impact on the pharmacy profession and the public.
+The Antimicrobial Expert Advisory Group (AEAG) provides a source of expertise on antimicrobial stewardship, resistance, infection prevention and management and related issues which impact on the pharmacy profession and the public.

 The group serves as a consultative group to the Boards of the Royal Pharmaceutical Society (RPS), acting as a source of expertise/advice and providing evidenced-based thought leadership to inform RPS policy.